Photo by Shutterstock

-Similar to the upcoming European Travel Information and Authorization System, travelers will need to fill out an Electronic Travel Authority (ETA) form online before they can enter New Zealand.
-Although it is not a visa, the ETA will take approximately 72 hours to get approved and will cost NZD$9 (approximately US$6) if you register via the mobile app or NZD$12 (about US$8) through the Immigration NZ website.
-The ETA is valid for up to two years and multiple visits to New Zealand.
+Similar to the upcoming European Travel Information and Authorization System, travelers will need to fill out an Electronic Travel Authority (eTA) form online before they can enter New Zealand as of October 1.
+Although it is not a visa, the eTA will take approximately 72 hours to get approved and will cost NZD$9 (approximately US$6) if you register via the mobile app or NZD$12 (about US$8) through the Immigration NZ website.
+The eTA is valid for up to two years and multiple visits to New Zealand.

-Travelers with a valid New Zealand visa, New Zealand passport, or Australian passport will not need to register for an ETA.
-Those who do need to register and are traveling to New Zealand after October 1 will be able to request an ETA starting in July 2019 via the mobile app or website.
+Travelers with a valid New Zealand visa, New Zealand passport, or Australian passport will not need to register for an eTA.
+Those who do need to register and are traveling to New Zealand after October 1 can now request an eTA via the mobile app or website.

 New Zealand will also begin charging most travelers a new International Visitor Conservation and Tourism Levy (IVL) on October 1, to fund infrastructure and conservation projects throughout the country.
-All international visitors—except for Australians—will be charged NZD$35 (about US$24) per person.
+All international visitors—except for Australians—will be charged NZD$35 (about US$23) per person.
 The government hopes that this new tax will bring in an additional NZD$57-$80 million (US$39-$54 million) a year.
-The new tax will be collected when you apply for an ETA and also will be valid for up to two years and multiple visits to New Zealand.
+The new tax will be collected during your eTA application and also will be valid for up to two years and multiple visits to New Zealand.